Shirakami Sanchi Mountain Range (UNESCO) A vast natural playground full of rare flora and fauna

 How to Get There

-From Tokyo to Hirosaki, it is 4 hours and 50 minutes from Tokyo Station to Shin-Aomori Station by JR Tohoku shinkansen.
-It is a further 40 minutes from Shin-Aomori to Hirosaki Station by JR Ou Line.
+From Tokyo to Hirosaki, it is 3 hours and 20 minutes from Tokyo Station to Shin-Aomori Station by JR Tohoku shinkansen.
+It is a further 40 minutes from Shin-Aomori to Hirosaki Station by JR Ou Main Line.